INTERNATIONAL ARTIST RESIDENCY VILLA WALDBERTA

 This is one of the reasons that De Jong and composer Iwan Gunawan (Bandung, Indonesia) were invited by the City of Munich to stay at International Artist Residence Villa Waldberta (München, Germany) (see also www.villa-waldberta.de).
 This as a prelude for the Internationales Gamelan Musikfestival München

 #Indonesia.Bronze.Bamboo.Beats organised by the Münchner Stadtmuseum in June 2018.

 During his stay at Villa Waldberta Gunawan, as a master in West-Javanese music and being a contemporary composer, did some research on the topic of gong-patterns in Balinese gamelan music and also the different tuning systems.

 A question that fascinates Aafke is: 'How could the resonance of gong-like instruments be integrated in the movements of the dancers?'

 Audition for GONG at Iwanson School of Contemporary Dance in Munich, Germany

 Auditions were held in search for dancers.
 This in collaboration with Iwanson International School of Contemporary Dance, for which we are very grateful.

-During the auditions participants joined a workshop in traditional Balinese dance, guided by Aafke de Jong and musically accompanied by Balinese musician/composer I Made Arnawa (also a resident of Villa Waldberta at the time and musician/ethomusicologist and head of Music Department of Münchner Stadtmuseum, Andras Varsanyi.
+During the auditions participants joined a workshop in traditional Balinese dance, guided by Aafke de Jong and musically accompanied by Balinese musician and composer Made Arnawa (also a resident of Villa Waldberta at the time) and musician, ethomusicologist and head of Music Department of Münchner Stadtmuseum, Andras Varsanyi.

 After the workshop participants were asked to implement some elements from Balinese dance into a contemporary dance phrase out of one of Aafke's previous pieces.